QuKunLab/APEC/Updates.md

+**Updates on 2019-06-12**

+    Using new algorithm to estimate gene score form relevant accessons.

 **Updates on 2019-06-09**

     Again, cluster_byAccesson.py uses KNN graph to build accesson matrix, due to the memory requirement for large datesets.